 Because the threat of a disciplinary action is all too real, every TMLT policy includes Medefense coverage.
 Medefense covers legal expenses, fines, and penalties associated with disciplinary actions, such as actions by the TMB, a hospital review committee, or a federal regulatory agency.

 If you receive notice of any disciplinary action, you are strongly urged to do the following as possible.

 - Call the Claim Department at 800-580-8658 to report a Medefense claim as soon as you receive the initial letter from the TMB or other disciplinary authority.
+You can also start the claim reporting process through myPortal (log in required.)
 You have 60 days to report an insured event to receive reimbursement for covered expenses under Medefense.

 - Consider retaining an attorney to help draft your initial response to the TMB.
 TMLT can provide you with the contact information of attorneys who have experience handling disciplinary proceedings.